svenkubiak/mangooio/docs/forms.md

 form.expectNotNull("user", user);
 ```

-Every `expect*` method has an overload that takes a custom message.
+Every `expect*` method also has an overload that takes a custom message, for when the default validation text does not fit.

 ## Errors in templates